 2. You can be as social as you want to be:

-I've heard the argument that "women are social creatures and software development isn't social" as a reason why women are not pursuing careers in the field.
+I've heard the argument that women are social creatures, and software development isn't social as a reason women are not pursuing careers in the field.
 Yes, computer science is a great pursuit for introverts since the act of coding is a solitary exercise.
 However, software development is an incredibly social enterprise.
 Software of complexity and magnitude requires teams of people working together.
 Moreover, if you hope to sell your software, you will probably want someone with social skills in the room.
 There are a lot of quiet people in the industry, to be sure.
 But you'll find those quiet people are sometimes the most interesting and funny people you've ever met.
-Software development is full of meetings, conversations, demonstrations, negotiations, stupid jokes, games, and sharing pictures.
-Also happy hours.
+Software development is full of meetings, conversations, demonstrations, negotiations, stupid jokes, games and shared pictures.
+Also, happy hours.

 3. You can be as creative as you want to be:

-I've also heard the argument that "women are too artsy and creative for software development".
-Remember when I said that I valued objective success measurement?
-In reality, it turns out that there is as much Art as there is Science in the application of Computer Science.
-Creativity is obvious where there is user interaction: the screens, the buttons, and the instructional videos.
+I've also heard the argument that women are too artsy and creative for software development.
+Remember when I said I valued objective success measurement?
+In reality, there is as much art as there is science in the application of computer science.
+Creativity is obvious where there is user interaction: the screens, the buttons and the instructional videos.
 But there is also art and elegance to be found behind the curtain.
 Many people can write a program that performs a particular function.
 The "artists" among us write software that also performs well and is easy to maintain and extend.
 Even deciding what software to build in the first place requires creativity.
 You can tailor your career to the types of applications and development that interest you.
-It's hard to convey how satisfying, and fun, it is to watch your creation in action.
+It's hard to convey how satisfying—and fun—it is to watch your creation in action.
 Your options are as infinite as a blank piece of canvas.